CIndyCao15/portfolio/content/portfolio/Unity-WebGL-Digital-Sandtray-SandScape.md

 draft = false
 image = "img/portfolio/SandScape-cover.jpg"
 showonlyimage = false
-title = "SandScape - A Digital Sandtray Therapy for Kids" description = "SandScape is a collaboration with BC Children's Hospital to develop a digital therapeutic tool for kids.
-Our agile team of six used Unity WebGL to create an interactive sandtray, designed to support therapy through engaging digital experiences." weight = 1
+title = "SandScape - A Digital Sandtray Therapy for Kids by BC Children's Hospital" description = "SandScape is a collaboration with BC Children's Hospital to develop a digital therapeutic tool for kids.
+Our agile team of six used Unity WebGL to create an interactive sandtray, designed to support therapy through engaging digital experiences." weight = 2
 +++

 ---